michael-amd/sglang-ci/README.md

-# SGLang CI Data Repository
+# SGLang CI Dashboard and Data

-This repository stores CI logs, plots, and test results from the SGLang CI pipeline.
+This repository stores CI logs, plots, and test results from the SGLang CI pipeline, and provides an interactive web dashboard for viewing and analyzing the data.

 ## 📊 Live Dashboard